DavidVujic/my-emacs-config/README.md

 ### dumb-jump
 Dumb Jump is an Emacs "jump to definition" package with support for 40+ programming languages that favors "just working" over speed or accuracy.
+Note: to be able to find and jump to re-agent events and subscriptions I have added Silversearcher according to the dumb-jump install instructions.
+The lecacy dumb-jump-go, however, do find those without the extra OS dependency.

 ### editorconfig
 EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.